steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

 ```

 Using $$r_0 = 0.05$$, $$\kappa = 0.15$$, $$\theta = 0.03$$, $$\sigma = 0.01$$, $$t = 5$$, $$\Delta t = 1 / 252$$, we plot the simulated short rate paths from the two methods below in Figure 1 top panel and their differences in the bottom panel.

 ![Figure 1.
 Simulated Paths Using the Euler and the Exact Methods](/assets/img/post_assets/short-rate-models-4/discretization_comp.png)

 ## Calibration to Market Observed Short Rates
 Now that we can simulate short rates from the Vasicek model with specific OU process parameters.
 We can ask ourselves if we can estimate or recover these parameters from the simulated short rates.
-For the OU process, its parameters can be estimated using traditional methods such as the `maximum likelihood estimation (MLE)`.
-There are a few other similar techniques based on regression and GMM, but we will not go through them here.
+The OU process's parameters can be estimated using traditional methods such as the `maximum likelihood estimation (MLE)`.
+There are other techniques based on regression and GMM, but we will not go through them here.
 Interested readers are referred [here](https://hudsonthames.org/caveats-in-calibrating-the-ou-process/) and other online resource.
-Wealso use this opportunity to introduce the `quasi maximum likelihood estimation (QMLE)`, which in our context relates the likelihood function to discretization schemes.
-After these introductions, we demonstrate through simulations that the MLE parameter estimates from finite samples are rather problematic, and discuss the source of the problem.
-We then introduce a particle filtering method to estimate the model parameters that empirically improves the parameter estimation.
+We also use this opportunity to introduce the `quasi maximum likelihood estimation (QMLE)`, which relates the likelihood function to discretization schemes in our context.
+After these introductions, we demonstrate through simulations that the MLE parameter estimates from finite samples are problematic and discuss the source of the problem.
+We then introduce a particle filtering method to estimate the model parameters that empirically improve the parameter estimation.

 ### Maximum Likelihood Estimation
 Just as we did for the Merton model, we can derive the log-likelihood function for the Vasicek model by noting that conditional on the short rate at time $$t$$, the short rate at time $$t+\Delta t$$ is Gaussian distributed.